 99MGMT Blog

-How to Write a Patient Termination Letter Due to Non-Compliance
+[Example] How to Write a Patient Dismissal Letter

 agreement-blur-business-261621

-Although it’s never easy, there are times when terminating a patient from a medical practice is absolutely necessary.
-Many of those instances involve non-compliance, which can take the form of
+Although it’s never easy, there are times when ending the relationship with a patient from a medical practice is absolutely necessary.

-• Failure to comply with your treatment plan
+• Non-compliance or failure to comply with treatment plans

 If this sounds like one of your patients, it may be time to part ways.
-Here are some tips for writing a patient termination letter for non-compliance.
+Here are some tips for writing a patient dismissal letter for non-compliance.

 Before Writing a Patient Termination Letter